If you know, you know.

 Pillow

-Headlamp or flashlight (red-light mode ideal + extra batteries)
+Headlamp or flashlight (extra batteries)

 Camp chair